 The Refill Den stocks a variety of zero-waste goods, including reusable paper towel, tiffin tins, refillable bottles of Kalahari salt and natural soaps.

 Good Source has a wide variety of zero-waste foods, including fresh produce, as well as personal-care products.
 It also has a deli selling cheeses and meats.

 In the spirit of zero-waste endeavours, Ecobox has been offering reusable moving boxes for many years.

 These durable plastic boxes can be washed and reused hundreds of times before they need to be recycled.

-Simply rent the required number of boxes from us.
-Once you’ve relocated and unpacked, we’ll collect the boxes from your new home or office.
+Simply rent the boxes from us and once you’ve relocated and unpacked, we’ll collect the boxes from your new home or office.